ropensci/dataaimsr/paper/paper.md

 JSON-formatted data to users. `dataaimsr` is an **R package** written to allow users to communicate with the AIMS Data Platform API using an API key and a few convenience functions to interrogate and understand the datasets that are available to download.
+In doing so, it allows the user to fully explore these datasets in R in whichever capacity they want (e.g. data visualisation, statistical analyses, etc).
+The package itself contains a `plot` method which allows the user to plot summaries of the different types of dataset made available by the API.

 [1]: https://open-aims.github.io/data-platform/